SYL-Sylvester/OH-DHS-Workshop/README.md

          where concept is-a 24484000 // Severity of condition (finding)`

-### 3. Create the Allergy Reaction Severity Extension:
+### 3. Create an Extension:
-In your fsh folder, create a new file named allergy-reaction-severity-extension.fsh.
+For example: Create a new file named allergy-reaction-severity-extension.fsh.

-// Open allergy-reaction-severity-extension.fsh and add FSH code: For example
+// Open allergy-reaction-severity-extension.fsh and add FSH code:

     `Extension: AllergyReactionSeverityExt
     Id: allergy-reaction-severity